UT Dallas Policy Navigator :: Clery Act Compliance Policy :: UTDBP3112 (v2)

 • Office of Student Volunteerism

 • Identify and train University employees whose work position is not classified as a CSA, traveling with student groups (i.e. Alternative Spring Break).
-Provide CSA training or provide Compliance with names and netid's for on-line training.
+Provide CSA training or provide Compliance with names and NetID's for on-line training.

-• Office of Institutional Equity and Compliance
+• Office of Institutional Compliance

 • Conduct online CSA compliance training